psionman/psionman_set/wx_python/lesson03.md

 ## WxPython from Scratch
 ### Text box, button and events

-In the last post we saw how to abstract a panel, created a label and used sizers to ensure that everything fitted.
+In the last lesson we saw how to abstract a panel, created a label and used sizers to ensure that everything fitted.

 Here, we will cover creating more widgets, look again at sizers and